compomics/QuantPridePep/README.md

   --docker_run         flag to activate/deactivate docker setting
-  --output_location    input folder e.g where all PXDxx folder are located --input_location     output folder e.g where to all the moFF result for each project --prod_env PROD_ENV  set if you run on production enviroment mztab file are located on the internal folder
+  --output_location    input folder e.g where all PXDxx folder are located --input_location     output folder e.g where to all the moFF result for each project --prod_env           set if you run on production enviroment mztab file are located on the internal folder
 ```

 Running the pipeline with the following command: